Le-Gris/minicon2024/slides.md

 <!--
 So we're currently exploring many different avenues to understand how people reason in this novel domain.

 [click] In particular, it's not clear what makes some ARC problems harder for people than others.
-To start getting a clearer idea of this, we've been looking into Bayesian Item Response Theory methods to infer parameters that disambiguate latent participant ability and problem difficulty.
+To start getting a clearer idea of this, we've been looking into Bayesian Item Response Theory methods ... to infer parameters that disambiguate latent participant ability and problem difficulty.

-[click] We're also looking into the variety of words and concepts that people use to describe their solutions in ARC tasks and how this might relate to things like difficulty.
+[click] We're also looking into the variety of words and concepts that people use to describe their solutions in ARC tasks and applying NLP methods to see how this might relate to things like difficulty.

 [click] Up here, I'm showing the state space graph of a problem in the training set.
 Each node represents a state and edges transitions between them.
 You can see this trajectory that many participants seem to have visited to get to the correct state (green node).